Increased Risks in Bonds and Equities

 Currently, the Benchmark consists of five Indexes.
 Each Index was developed by Morgan Stanley & Co., LLC (Benchmark Agent) and has live history.
 According to the allocation rules as defined by the Benchmark, the Fund uses a risk-weighted method by allocating notional exposure to each Index based on a weighting equal to the inverse of its trailing 12 month volatility, with the most volatile Indexes receiving the lowest weights.

-As illustrated below, the Morgan Stanley Volatility Term Premium Index has three times the volatility of the other four Indexes, and thus is allocated only 8% of the Benchmark's weight.
+As illustrated below, the Morgan Stanley Volatility Term Premium Index and the Morgan Stanley Enhanced Currency Carry Optimized Index have three times the volatility of the other three Indexes, and thus is allocated only 8% of the Benchmark's weight.
 The Benchmark's historical allocation to any Index has ranged from 5% to 30%, and may limit an allocation to any Index to 30% of the Benchmark.
 The weightings are rebalanced quarterly.

 |Index||Benchmark Weight |